Kuzume Naoyuki: Biography

-Kuzume Naoyuki was the commander of defenses on the island of Biak, near the Japanese-held bases in Papua New Guinea.
+Naoyuki Kuzume was the commander of defenses on the island of Biak, near the Japanese-held bases in Papua New Guinea.
 He led the IJA 22nd Infantry Regiment, over 3,400 troops.
 He made a desperate defense of the island, covering it with pillboxes, bunkers, and spider holes.
 Nevertheless, the US troops were able to successfully fight their way to the east caves.
-On June 28, Naoyuki decided to commit seppuku, the ritual suicide, since the Japanese had little chance of victory.
+On June 28, Kuzume decided to commit seppuku, the ritual suicide, since the Japanese had little chance of victory.
 He was posthumously promoted as lieutenant general.